Age UK's Befriending Services

 Are there any costs involved?

 No!
-Age UK are able to offer their brilliant befriending service completely free of charge.
-This is because all of Age UK's befrienders are volunteers who want to gift their time to make a positive difference in the elderly community.
+Age UK are able to offer its brilliant befriending service completely free of charge.
+This is because all of Age UK's befrienders are volunteers who want to give their time to make a positive difference in the elderly community.

 How can I sign up or refer somebody else?